 The trail continues to roll, giving you time to recover, as for most of you, you are now in late-night survival mode.
-The course takes you back into the meadows (watch out for cows!), through a mountain bike course with lots of obstacles (optional but bonus points), and then into the forest, ending with a relatively short but steep technical climb with lots of false summits before dropping down to Red Tail Roost.
+The course takes you back into the meadows (watch out for cows!).
+Very soon you'll cross a bridge through a boggy area that used to be guaranteed wet feet, but thanks in part to funding from San Diego 100 runners, there is now a bridge, so it is no longer a mud slog.
+Look for our logo!
+You then run through a mountain bike course with lots of obstacles (optional but bonus points), and then into the forest, ending with a relatively short but steep technical climb with lots of false summits before dropping down to Red Tail Roost.
 You will curse our name on this climb, but stick with it and stay patient!
 When you think you are at the top, you aren't!
 Until you are . . .
 Mike and Ina will make it worth your while and pamper you to no end, so don't be tempted to stay and party with them as you still have work to do!